lucienshawls/Free-Cloud-Compute/README.md

 - Identifier
 This label is used for instances to announce and distinguish themselves with other instances.
 Choose arbitrarily but reasonable.
 - N2N
-You need to decide whether n2n edge is used.
+You need to decide whether N2N edge is used.
 If so, you also need to assign the remote ip address for the instance.
 This will be referred to later as `N2N_IP`.
 *Notice: this is different from the local ip address that you assigned on your own computer.*
 - FRP
-You need to decide whether frpc is used.
+You need to decide whether FRPC is used.
-If so, you also need to Specify the remote SSH port for frp.
+If so, you also need to Specify the remote SSH port for FRP.
 This will be referred to later as `FRP_SSH_PORT`.
 - Personal SSH public key
 You may deploy your persoanl SSH public key for authentication.
 Make sure that the corresponding secret has been added to the repository.
 - Static host key